JamesTLiu/whisperGUI/README.md

     ![image](https://user-images.githubusercontent.com/21352182/223228931-b3ecce09-d6f2-4797-82d9-e73e758749e1.png)
 3. Save the `logging.py` file and rebuild using pyinstaller.

-When the application is finally running, the download model is always stuck.
-This is because the window is closed.
-Some codes use functions that need to get print messages from cmd or display them in cmd.
-Therefore, it should be when whisper is downloading the model.
-It is caused by using tqdm to display the progress bar, so find this code in whisper's `__init__.py` file and comment out the two lines of code as shown in the figure below.
+When the application is finally running, it gets stuck when downloading a model.
+Some code may use functions that need to get print messages from cmd or display them in cmd.
+It may be caused by using tqdm to display the progress bar.
+So find this code in whisper's `__init__.py` file and comment out the two lines of code as shown in the figure below.

 * Search for this Code
     ```python